 - Category 4 includes sparing portions of fried foods, candy, cookies, nuts, and fats.

 You’ll eat three meals, two snacks, and a dessert each day.

-Volumetrics relies heavily on foods with a high water content -- such as many vegetables and fruits -- since they will fill you up without adding a lot of calories.
-Just drinking water isn't enough, Rolls says.
-It will quench your thirst but not sate your hunger.
+Volumetrics relies heavily on foods that have a lot of water in them, like many fruits and vegetables, because they fill you up without adding a lot of calories.
+Just drinking water isn't enough, Rolls says, because it satisfies your thirst but not your hunger.

 Alcohol is allowed in moderation, but keep in mind that alcohol is high in calories, and it doesn’t satisfy hunger.